Skip to main content

 Try these alternatives if your institution uses a different format or platform.

 • Use the University Template.
-Download your university’s official thesis template from the graduate school website (e.g., Graduate School Template (2026)).
-These templates include pre-formatted approval pages and comply with institutional standards.
+Grab your school's official thesis template from the graduate school website (like this one: Graduate School Template (2026)).
+These templates usually come with pre-formatted approval pages that already meet your institution's standards.

 • Check for PDF/A compliance.
-Some universities (like Harvard and MIT) now require thesis approval sheets to be embedded as PDF/A-2b documents.
-Use File → Export → Create PDF/XPS in Word, then select PDF/A-2b under Options.
+Some top-tier schools (Harvard and MIT, for example) now demand approval sheets embedded as PDF/A-2b documents.
+In Word, go to File → Export → Create PDF/XPS, then pick PDF/A-2b under Options.

 • Digitally sign the page.
-If your university supports electronic thesis submission (ETD), use Adobe Acrobat’s Fill & Sign tool to insert digital signatures before uploading to the repository.
+If your university accepts electronic thesis submissions (ETD), skip the printing step entirely.
+Use Adobe Acrobat's Fill & Sign tool to add digital signatures before uploading to your school's repository.

 Prevention Tips